Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Design and Architecture

 \subsection{Integration with Amazon SageMaker}

-Model Monitor was built to provide an integrated and seamless experience for customers of SageMaker and Amazon Web Services.
-As shown in Fig.~\ref{architectureDiagram}, \modelmonitor is built to understand and analyze data collected by SageMaker Endpoints.
+\modelmonitor was built to provide an integrated and seamless experience for customers of SageMaker and Amazon Web Services.
+As shown in Fig.~\ref{architectureDiagram} and described in the preceding section, \modelmonitor is built to understand and analyze data collected by SageMaker Endpoints.
 The amount of data to be collected can be tuned taking into account storage and compute costs.
-In addition, data generated by \modelmonitor are stored in Amazon S3, enabling the export and use of other AWS Services to perform additional analysis on the data. \modelmonitor jobs also emit metrics to Amazon CloudWatch\footnote{ \url{https://aws.amazon.com/cloudwatch/}}, a monitoring service, to indicate whether a deviation in quality was identified.
+In addition, data generated by \modelmonitor are stored in Amazon S3 (see Appendix \ref{app:samplereport} for an example), enabling the export and use of other AWS Services to perform additional analysis on the data. \modelmonitor jobs also emit metrics to Amazon CloudWatch,\footnote{ \url{https://aws.amazon.com/cloudwatch/}} a monitoring service, to indicate whether a deviation in quality was identified.
 Users can set alarms on these metrics to alert operators, who can then take remedial action.
 For instance, an operator may realize, upon seeing a ``mismatched number of columns alert'' that an upstream service is no longer one-hot encoding a feature.
 In such a scenario, reverting the deployment may be the most expedient course of action.